top of page

 Volunteer

+Global Detroit is always looking for volunteers who can help us with our programs.
 Whether it’s crafting social media posts, doing research, analyzing data, conducting outreach to partner organizations, designing websites and reports or just helping out, we welcome volunteers.
 Email us at info@globaldetroitmi.org to find out more.

 Get Others to File Comments